Cybis produced a variety of decorative porcelain eggs from the 1950s through the 1980s. All of them were non-limited editions.

 Second from right in the photo, the egg for 1985 has a more classical look and I think actually has a bit of an autumnal feel with its yellow and peach tones.
 It has the least amount of 24k gold trim and in my opinion is the more attractive for it.
 This is the tallest of the eggs at 6.5” high.
 I do not know the price of this egg.

-What ultimately became the final egg in the series, with a design of blue forget-me-nots, was issued in 1986.
-Perhaps the collector response to the egg series was not as enthusiastic as the studio had hoped.
-Issue price is unknown at present.
+The final egg in the series, with a design of blue forget-me-nots, was issued in 1986.

-Unlike most Cybis which came in a generic Cybis-logo white corrugated cardboard box, the annual eggs were sold in the specially fitted satin-lined presentation box like this one.
+Unlike most Cybis which came in a generic Cybis-logo white corrugated cardboard box, the annual eggs were sold in a specially fitted satin-lined presentation box like this 1983 example.
 The four annual Angel Ornaments from the mid 1980s also had similar boxes.

 As part of the special sculptures that were introduced in 1976 to commemorate the Bicentennial, Cybis created the Egg Vase with Eagle Lid.
 It was 5” high including the lid and like the other Bicentennnial sculptures had a production run during that single year only.
 Other patriotic themed Cybis offerings can be seen in Born in the USA.